Making the most of your PDR - reviewee (PDF)Career conversations for individuals (PDF)

 And at the very least, PDR gives you the chance to talk about yourself, how you feel about your job and any factors that affect your work.

 Only if you want to.
 You may prefer to talk about your career aspirations with a critical friend or mentor.
 It’s up to you.
 PDR prompts you to consider talking to your reviewer about your aspirations.
-Your manager can only help if they know about these, but it is up to you to decide whether you want to talk about them.
+Your reviewer can only help if they know about these, but it is up to you to decide whether you want to talk about them.

 Remember that aspirations are many and varied.
 They can include looking for promotion, thinking about a sideways move, changing your working hours or planning to retire.
 If you are still thinking about what next, you may find our developing myself resources helpful.